Arcosanti: Overview

 Existing structures at Arcosanti are meant to begin to provide for the complete needs of a community.
 They include: a five-story visitors' center/cafe/gift shop; a bronze-casting apse; a ceramics apse; two large barrel vaults; a ring of apartment residences and quasi-public spaces around an outdoor amphitheater; a community swimming pool; an office complex, above which is an apartment that was originally Soleri's suite.
 A two-bedroom "Sky Suite" occupies the highest point in the complex; it, as well as a set of rooms below the pool, is available for overnight guests.
 Most of the buildings have accessible roofs.

 Arcosanti has a Camp area, built by and for the original construction crew.
-It is used today as housing for approximately one fourth of the Arcosanti population.
-Camp has a small greenhouse, with easy access to gardens and large agricultural fields that, as of March 2017, were not being cultivated.
-Terraced greenhouses are planned along the slope of the main building site for winter plant and garden space, and to collect heat to distribute through the buildings.
+It was used for many decades as housing for approximately one fourth of the Arcosanti population.
+Camp has a small greenhouse, with easy access to gardens and large agricultural fields.
+Formal agricultural activities ended December 31, 2025.
+Terraced greenhouses were planned along the slope of the main building site for winter plant and garden space, and to collect heat to distribute through the buildings.

-Arcosanti was conceived of and remains primarily an education center, with students from around the world visiting to attend workshops, classes, and to assist with the continuing construction.
-Forty thousand tourists visit yearly.
-Tourists can take a guided tour of the site or stay overnight in guest accommodations.
+Arcosanti was conceived of and remained primarily an education center during the active years of the Foundation.
+Students from around the world visited to attend workshops, classes, and to assist with construction.
+Forty thousand tourists visited yearly.
+Tourists can still take a guided tour of the site or stay overnight in guest accommodations.

-Most Arcosanti funding comes from sales of bells made and cast from clay and bronze on site.
-Additional funding comes from donations and fees for workshops.
+Currently Arcosanti funding comes from sales of bells made and cast from bronze on site.
+Until 2025, ceramic bells were created on site but that was terminated by the Board.
+Additional funding comes from donations and fees for tours.
 Much of the present construction at Arcosanti has been done by workshop participants and volunteers.
 The average salary at Arcosanti for much of its history was barely above minimum wage.